scottbw/analytics-udd/udd/student_course_membership.md

 String (1)

 ###Notes
+The purpose of this property is to easily identify, if there are several student_course_membership records for a given STUDENT_ID or COURSE_ID and STUDENT_ID combination, which of these records is the last known to have been actively used.

-The student_course_membership record with ACTIVE_MEMBERSHIP=1 also needs to have a STUDENT_COURSE_MEMBERSHIP_SEQ of the highest sequential value of all student_course_membership records with the same STUDENT_ID + STUDENT_COURSE_MEMBERSHIP_ID combination.
-This record will generally also be the record with the most recent COURSE_JOIN_DATE.
-This attribute will be compulsory in UDD v1.3.
+A record with ACTIVE_MEMBERSHIP=1 will generally also be the record with the most recent COURSE_JOIN_DATE.
+The only exceptions would be cases where a students starts on one course, switches to another, and then reverts to the original.

+When updating student_course_membership records, the ACTIVE_MEMBERSHIP property may need to be updated on all records associated with one STUDENT_ID, not just one.
+The exception would be those cases where a student pursues more than one course simultaneously.